Immunizations needed for travel abroad?

 It's best to find out well in advance of your trip (at least four to six weeks before your departure date) if you need vaccinations because some types require time to become effective or to administer a series of shots.
 Proper vaccinations can help you stay healthy while traveling, as can other health-related recommendations (such as whether to avoid the tap water or certain foods).
 This can help prevent you from bringing any illnesses home with you as well.
 And as you're preparing for travel, it may be wise to bring a trip-long supply of prescriptions you might need, such as birth control or antibiotics.
 Some questions to consider before you leave include:

 - What prescriptions do I take regularly?

 - Does my health insurance provide international coverage and how does it work?

 - Do I have any special dietary needs?

-A final consideration is that, when you are traveling, if you do become ill, the medical system in the country you're visiting may operate in a way you aren't accustomed to.
-A health insurance agent or a person coordinating your trip (if it's a group trip), can provide advice about how to access medical care while you're abroad.
+A final consideration is that, when you're traveling, if you do become ill, the medical system in the country you're visiting may operate in a way in which you aren't accustomed.
+A health insurance agent or a person coordinating your trip (if it's a group trip) can provide advice about how to access medical care while you're abroad.
 Hopefully this information will help you remain healthy so you can enjoy the adventures that await you.

 Originally published May 15, 1998

 Can’t find information on the site about your health concern or issue?